 We love Vanderlyle.
+It is such a fabulous and romantic setting.
 This was our third visit to the fabulously inventive Cambridge restaurant and we were very happy to be back for the first time since lockdown.
 We worked out it had been 2 years since our last trip when we sat at the pass.
 Vanderlyle Cambridge showcases delicious, locally sourced produce in their seasonal, ingredient led, 5 course set menu.

 Costing £65, you are able to book via the Tock system.
 Vanderlyle, Lawrence Butler and Masterchef finalist Alex Rushmer’s Mill Road restaurant, opened in 2019 and is extremely popular so do plan well ahead of your visit!
 On arrival, we had a playfully simplified menu.
 For those wanting to know more, you are able to scan the QR code and read extra detail of each dish.